The SFRplus chart: description and how to photograph it

 - There should be white space above and below the bars (used to measure distortion and locate squares) at the top and bottom of the images.
-The white areas should be at least 0.5% and no more than 25% of the total image height.
+The white areas should be at least 0.5% and, for best results, no more than 25% of the total image height.
 Ideally the white space should be ~1-6% of the image height.
 The chart should be vertically centered if possible, but this is not necessary for successful SFRplus runs.

-- Starting with Imatest 3.9 the bars may be omitted if row detection in the SFRplus setup window is set to Auto – no bars.
+- The bars may be omitted if row detection in the SFRplus setup window is set to Auto - no bars.
 Some care should be taken with framing since region selection acts as if there were bars at the top and bottom of the image.

 - The stepchart pattern should be centered horizontally.

-- The sides of the chart may extend beyond the image (as shown below) or be well within the image.
+- The sides of the chart may extend beyond the image (as shown below) or the image may extend beyond the sides of the chart.
 The software is designed to accommodate a wide variety of framing and aspect ratios.
 Edges near the left and right boundaries will be properly located.
-If the sides of the chart are inside the image, you should try to minimize interfering patterns that could be mistaken for chart features.
-Chart surroundings inside the image should be white or light gray if possible; if that’s not possible you can crop the image in the SFRplus setup window.
+If the sides of the chart are inside the image, you should try to minimize interfering patterns in the background that could be mistaken for chart features.
+Chart surroundings inside the image should be white or light gray if possible; if that's not possible you can crop the image in the SFRplus setup window.